-With the feedforward structure, the detection results from all clusters and some middle-stage information are transferred to and fused at the central unit (CU).
-As a result, the fusion algorithm at the CU is very crucial for successful detection.
-In \cite{Jeon2019}, Jeon \textit{et al}. provided the optimal linear fusion that maximizes the signal-to-interference-and-noise ratio (SINR) in uncorrelated Rayleigh channels with perfect channel state information (CSI).
-The closed-form deterministic approximations of the SINR for maximum ratio combining (MRC), ZF, and linear minimum mean-square error (LMMSE) receivers were also derived.
+{With the feedforward structure, the estimates from all clusters and some middle-stage information are transferred to and fused at the central unit (CU).
+As a result, the fusion algorithm at the CU is crucial for successful estimation.} In \cite{Jeon2019}, Jeon \textit{et al}. provided an optimal linear fusion that maximizes the signal-to-interference-and-noise ratio (SINR) in uncorrelated Rayleigh channels with perfect channel state information (CSI).
+Closed-form deterministic approximations of the SINR for maximum ratio combining (MRC), ZF, and linear minimum mean-square error (LMMSE) receivers were also derived.
 The design of the fusion coefficients for decentralized MIMO systems resembles that of the collaboration among access points (APs) in cell-free massive MIMO (CF-mMIMO) systems, where distributed APs are deployed and linked to a central processing unit (CPU) \cite{Ngo2017mMIMO}.
-The difference between DBP and CF-mMIMO lies in the spatial correlation between different clusters, which makes the DBP architecture more general.
-In \cite{Björnson2020CFmMIMO}, four levels of minimum mean-square error (MMSE) receiver cooperation for CF-mMIMO systems were proposed with spatially correlated fading and imperfect CSI.
-However, the fusion scheme and performance analysis for DBP with general spatial correlation and imperfect CSI are not available in the literature.
+The difference between DBP and CF-mMIMO lies in the spatial correlation among different clusters, which makes the DBP architecture more general.
+In \cite{Björnson2020CFmMIMO}, four levels of cooperation with minimum mean-square error (MMSE) receiver were proposed for CF-mMIMO systems, considering imperfect CSI and spatially correlated fading.
+However, the fusion scheme and performance analysis for DBP with imperfect CSI and general spatial correlation have not been studied.